Punnagai Mannan

-Haasan initially pitched to Balachander a sequel to Ek Duuje Ke Liye (1981).
-The pitched project was not made but Balachander used elements of its plot to make Punnagai Mannan, a separate project.
+Haasan pitched to Balachander a story based on a true incident about two lovers' attempted suicide, with only the male surviving.
+Balachander expanded this story to make Punnagai Mannan.
 The film was released on 1 November 1986, Diwali day, and ran for over 25 weeks in theatres, becoming a silver jubilee hit.

 Plot

 Lovers Sethu and Ranjani arrive at a cliff, where they plan to commit suicide due to opposition to their planned marriage from Ranjani's parents, who rejected Sethu, the son of a drunkard cook, as groom.
 Ranjani's parents threatened they would kill Sethu or commit suicide.
 Both Sethu and Ranjani jump from the cliff; Sethu becomes trapped in a tree and survives while Ranjani dies.
 Despite Ranjani's father's attempts to have Sethu jailed by framing him for having killed Ranjani, there is no evidence to prove it.
 Sethu is arrested for having attempted suicide.

 A year later, Sethu is released.
-His aunt Padmini, who owns a dance school, provides him a job of dance instructor.
+His well-wisher Padmini, who owns a dance school, provides him a job of dance instructor.
 Sethu regularly visits the cliff in remembrance of Ranjani.
 On his way there, he sees a girl who attempts suicide and stops her.
 He later meets the girl in a gallery; when where she introduces herself as Malini, Sethu ignores her.
 Malini again meets Sethu at a tourist spot where she photographs him without his knowledge.
 Sethu realises this and destroys her camera.
 Malini chases Sethu to his school as his student.
 Sethu repeatedly insults Malini but she falls in love with him.